 Meet DI's Sector Federations

 DI member companies can choose to be a part of a sector federation.
-DI's eight sector federations handle particular interests and challenges in their area - professional as well as political.
+DI's nine sector federations handle particular interests and challenges in their area - professional as well as political.

 Meet DI's Employers' associations